 *Must be able to pass P.O.S.T. physical fitness test.

-*No usage of marijuana in the past five (5) years.
+*No usage of marijuana in the past three (3) years.

-*No usage of any other illegal drug in the past ten (10) years.
+*No usage of any other illegal drug in the past five (5) years.

 *No usage of any illegal drug after the age of twenty-one (21).

-The resume’ must include a valid email address.
-After review, qualified applicants will receive an email which includes an invitation to complete and submit a Personal History Statement.
+Resume’ Submission Phase: The resume’ must include a valid email address.
+After review, qualified applicants will advance in the process and receive an email which includes an invitation to complete and submit a Personal History Statement.

 VETERANS PREFERENCE APPLIES

-Contact: Applicants who meet the above listed requirements are encouraged to submit a resume’ either in person to: Lt.
+Contact: Applicants who meet the above listed requirements are encouraged to submit a resume’ either in person to (or by mail): Lt.
 Bart H. Quayle 146 North 2nd West, St. Anthony, ID 83445 or via email at firstname.lastname@example.org.
 A more detailed job description is available at the link below.